About Us

 In 2011, tradeswomen, allies, and advocates came together to form a coalition of organizations and individual members, including tradeswomen themselves, called The National Taskforce on Tradeswomen’s Issues, to address the lack of access, opportunity, and equity in the construction industry, and other skilled trades occupations.
 National women's organizations, Legal Momentum and Wider Opportunities for Women co-chaired the coalition in its inception in 2011 through 2014,then Legal Rights Advocates replaced Legal Momentum as co-chair.
 Chicago Women in Trades replaced Wider Opportunities for Women as co-chair in 2015.
 Oregon Tradeswomen replaced Legal Rights Advocates in 2016.

-Key Taskforce Actions and Successes
+Key Actions and Successes of The Taskforce

 Since its inception, the Taskforce has succeeded in organizing and building collaborations and raising the issue of equal opportunity in construction on a national level.